AI Artifacts

 - Browser-only AI usage may require browser profile collection; local desktop/CLI history is not the same as cloud account history.

-conversations-v2-*bundles are inventoried, not decrypted. - Gemini macOS desktop app history is not parsed; Gemini CLI local sessions are supported.
+conversations-v2-*andconversations-v3-*bundles are inventoried, not decoded. - Gemini macOS desktop app history is not parsed; Gemini CLI local sessions are supported.

 - Proprietary Windsurf Cascade protobuf bundles are preserved as inventory unless decoders are available.